solve-it-once/femmetography/README.md

       ```
         `drush sql-connect` < downloaded-file-name.sql
       ``` to import it to the mysql server container
-    2. With drush you may be able to run `drush sql-sync @nothemba.platformmaster @self` to bring the database down, and `drush rsync @nothemba.platformmaster:%files @self:%files` to get the files
+    2. With drush you may be able to run `drush sql-sync @femmetography.platformmaster @self` to bring the database down, and `drush rsync @femmetography.platformmaster:%files @self:%files` to get the files
   6. Visit http://localhost:8000/ to see your local site!

 ## Common operations